U.S. News Rankings

 |SAT/ACT scores must be received by||January 1|

 The student-faculty ratio at Pitzer College is 10:1, and the school has 73.3 percent of its classes with fewer than 20 students.
-The most popular majors at Pitzer College include: Multi-/Interdisciplinary Studies, Other; English Language and Literature, General; Psychology, General; Environmental Studies; and Political Science and Government.
+The most popular majors at Pitzer College include: Multi-/Interdisciplinary Studies, Other and Environmental Studies.
 The average freshman retention rate, an indicator of student satisfaction, is 91.5 percent.

 Pitzer College has a total undergraduate enrollment of 1,084, with a gender distribution of 38.7 percent male students and 61.3 percent female students.
 At this school, 74 percent of the students live in college-owned, -operated, or -affiliated housing and 26 percent of students live off campus.
 Pitzer College is part of the NCAA III athletic conference.